 The reality is, that under company law, a director who resigns or has their appointment terminated is not automatically obliged to transfer their shares in the company.
 The two roles are entirely separate unless linked under the company’s articles of association or a shareholders’ agreement.

-When trying to understand the roles of a shareholder and a director, it’s easier to consider a large company, such as Vodafone.
+When trying to understand the roles of a shareholder and a director, it’s easier to consider a large company.
 The directors will be in the boardroom, making the key day-to-day decisions relating to the business.
 The shareholders will generally have very little involvement in the business, other than receiving a dividend from time to time, and from being invited to the annual general meeting.

 As a result, I generally advise my clients to make the roles of directors and shareholders conditional on each other.
 This means that, if a director resigns or has their appointment terminated, then they are automatically obliged to transfer their shares as well (generally to the continuing shareholders, or back to the company itself).
 Similarly, if a shareholder sells their shares, then they would be forced to resign as a director of the company.